 You may still be wondering how it is possible to even get this much protein into your diet, especially considering that animal sources contain a higher amount of protein per serving than vegetables, but if you remember that your meals are mostly, if not all, plants, these grams of protein will add up very quickly!

 Regardless of whether you are vegan, vegetarian, or just looking to limit your meat intake, there are plenty of clean, protein-rich plant foods to choose from.
 And by focusing on a well-rounded variety of vegetables, nuts, and seeds, you will not only be getting adequate protein, you'll be ensuring you are getting a wide variety of essential nutrients as well.

 Foods containing all nine essential amino acids are considered complete proteins and are found most abundantly in meat, dairy, eggs, and seafood.
 But that doesn't mean animal products are required.
 The truth is, we really can get all of the amino acids we need from plants alone.
-Some of my favorite lesser-known plant-based sources of complete protein include:
+So here are some of my favorite lesser-known plant-based sources of complete protein.

 - Hempeh (tempeh made from hemp seeds): 22 grams protein per 4 ounces hempeh

 - Natto (organic non-GMO): 31 grams protein per 1 cup natto

 - Tempeh (organic non-GMO): 31 grams protein per 1 cup tempeh

 - Hemp protein powder: 12 grams protein per 4 tablespoons powder

 - Hemp hearts/seeds: 40 grams protein per 1 cup hemp